 Most Native Americans regarded the land as something that belonged to everyone, but Europeans brought with them the idea of individual property ownership.
 As the population of European immigrants increased (often because the diseases they brought with them decimated the Native American populations) and their claims to the land expanded, Native Americans were forced to fight or retreat, and frequently had to sign treaties that recognized the rights of the federal government to their lands.
 Over time, the government moved many Native Americans to reservations, where the tribes exercised powers not unlike those the states exercised over their own citizens.

-Congress limited the First Amendment freedoms of Native Americans
+Congress limited speech, press freedoms of Native Americans

 Over time, the courts have struggled with the relationship between Native American nations and the U.S. federal and state governments.
 In Cherokee Nation v.
 Georgia (1831), the Supreme Court recognized that the tribes constituted “denominated domestic dependent nations.”
 In Worcester v.
-Georgia (1832), the Court tried to intervene to protect missionaries in Cherokee Indian Territory whom Georgia was trying to evict because of their support for the Cherokees’ resistance to removal from tribal lands.
-The case was largely mooted, however, when President Andrew Jackson agreed to the removal of the Cherokee to Oklahoma—a decision that resulted in many deaths along the Trail of Tears.
+Georgia (1832), the high court tried to intervene to protect missionaries in Cherokee Indian Territory whom Georgia was trying to evict because of their support for the Cherokees’ resistance to removal from tribal lands.
+The case was largely mooted, however, when President Andrew Jackson agreed to the removal of the Cherokee to Oklahoma — a decision that resulted in many deaths along the Trail of Tears.

 In the 1880s, Roman Catholics became involved in efforts to educate Native Americans, sometimes with the help of the federal government.
 After some Protestants objected, Congress adopted an Indian Appropriations Act in 1896 that ended the funding, although some support continued through trial trust and treaty funds.